 He led her into the bowels of the division.
 Everywhere she looked, she saw the same white walls with silver trim that they had back in New York.
-There would be private offices with huge screens embedded in the walls, more pre-Breakdown tech, that connected people so they wouldn’t need to leave their offices for meetings, if they didn’t want to.
+There would be private offices with holo emitters embedded in the walls, more pre-Breakdown tech, that connected people so they wouldn’t need to leave their offices for meetings if they didn’t want to.
 Some things never changed.

-Sure enough, Brogan directed her into a large meeting room, the walls shimmering with Teev holo feeds.
+Sure enough, Brogan directed her into a large meeting room where the walls shimmered with Teev holo feeds.
 At least the large table showed they did meet physically at times.
-He made a few signs in the air and the Teev feeds came alive, making it look as if a dozen slices of rooms had appeared all around them.
+He made a few signs in the air, and the Teev feeds came alive, making it look as if a dozen slices of rooms had appeared all around them.

 “Listen up, folks,” Brogan said.
-“I’d like to introduce you to our newest officer.
+“I’d like to introduce you to our newest enforcer.
 Meet Detective Reese Parker.
-She’s our new sketch artist, and she’s the best in all of the CORE Territories.
+She’s our new sketch artist, and she’s the best in all of CORE Territories.
 We’re lucky to have her.”

 Reese pasted on a smile and looked around at the people she’d be working with, nodding and making eye contact, burning their faces into memory.
 She’d know them all soon, once these first awkward days were behind them.
 And while her co-workers in Estlantic hadn’t exactly been like family, she’d enjoyed working with them.
 Or at least some of them.

 “Partners?”
 Reese felt momentarily off balance.
-“I understood that I was being hired for identification only.”
+“I understood that I was being hired for identifications only.”

 Reese nodded.
 “I see.”
-In New York, she’d had one partner, and they’d tracked down juke users, mostly unsatisfied kids in the midst of studying for their required certificates, who ranted about the CORE and threatened to overthrow the government.
-A week in psychological reconditioning or a tour of a colony like the Coop, and they usually repented of their ways.
+In New York, she’d had one partner, and their primary job had been to track down juke users—mostly unsatisfied kids who were studying for their required certificates—who ranted about the CORE, held protests in the empty zones, and threatened to overthrow the government.
+A week in psychological reconditioning or a tour of a welfare colony, and they usually repented of their ways.
 She’d made detective last year, but in large part those skills had moldered.
-Brogan was right that partnering with two detectives in violent crimes should be a lot more interesting than chasing young dissidents.
+Brogan was right that partnering with two detectives in Violent Crimes should be a lot more interesting than arresting young dissidents.
 And more dangerous.

-Maybe dangerous was exactly what she needed to feel alive again.
-Because as hard as the KC attack had been, she hadn’t felt so alive since leaving the Coop and her childhood behind.
+Maybe dangerous was exactly what she needed to feel alive.
+Because as hard as the KC attack had been, she had felt more alive during that investigation than she had since leaving the Coop.

 Brogan gestured behind her.
 “Here they are now.
 Or at least one of them.
-This is Senior Detective Garrett Allen.”
+This is Senior Detective Garrett Cosgrove.”

-Allen had dark hair and eyes, and stood a few inches taller than she did.
+Cosgrove had dark hair and eyes, and he stood a few inches taller than she did.
 His skin was slightly darker than the usual, and though he didn’t otherwise look Asian, his eyes had a slightly mysterious slant.
 “Call me Garrett,” he said, shaking her hand.
 His grip threatened to crush her.
-Strong then, and despite his large stomach, he moved like a martial artist she’d once drawn.
+He was strong then, and despite his large stomach, he moved like a martial artist she’d once drawn.
 To be a senior detective meant he was at least forty, but he looked older, closer to fifty, so it probably wasn’t a new appointment for him.